robseb/rsyocto/README.md

 This illustration shows my new development procedure and the required complexity to create *rsyocto*. **I entirely automated the required complex bootflow** to generate with a *Intel Quartus Prime* FPGA project and Linux Distribution files (*e.g. zImage,rootfs,...*) a bootable image file (*.img*).
 The script uses the **Intel Embedded Development Suite (SoC EDS)** in version **20.1** (*2020*) to design the necessary bootloaders based on the project settings for an Intel Cyclone V- and Intel Arria 10 SX SoC-FPGA.
-**It was designed to allow a high optimization of all components**, such as the *u-boot* boot script or the Linux device tree.
+**It was designed to allow a high optimization of all components**, such as the *u-boot* boot script or the Linux Device Tree.
 With this project I want to give other developers a full-functional system to reduce their development effort.

 For designing custom *rsyocto* Versions it is only necessary to copy the `"socfpgaPlatformGenerator"`- Folder (available inside Repository's Releases part) into a Quartus Prime FPGA project folder.
 The included Python script can then generate the entire platform and can output a shareable and a bootable image file ("*.img").Be the way, it is also possible to use this script with your own Linux Distribution files as I show later.